klahrich/chiefhustler/content/posts/shameless-cloning.md

 - **$BABA** a no brainer after I learned that Mohnish bought stock (probably inspired by Charlie Munger)

-The reason why it is important for me to like or understand something about the company at the outset is because it will make it easier to put in the work and improve my understanding of the business _after_ my initial purchase, which is necessary to be able to withstand periods of high volatility.
+After having cloned an investment decision, I can put in the work and improve my understanding of the business, which is necessary to be able to withstand periods of high volatility.

-In other words, cloning someone who knows what they're doing allows me to acquire a small position which I would not have been able to otherwise and then, as much as possible, stretch my circle of competence to get it closer to the new holding.
+In other words, cloning someone who knows what they're doing allows me to acquire a small position which I would not have been able to otherwise.
+Then I can try and stretch my circle of competence to get it closer to the new holding.
 The better I have vetted those that I clone, the more protected my downside will be, and the more work I put in after the cloning decision, the more value I'll be able to extract from it.